What is network slicing in 5G?

 Network Slice Testing

 The diversity of network slicing use cases highlights the need for E2E test and validation.
 Essential test practices include:

 - 5G core network emulation

-- network slice functionality verification and node selection
+- Network slice functionality verification and node selection

-- simulation of the variety and volume of devices
+- Simulation of the variety and volume of devices

-The TeraVM is an ideal software based tool for 5G security validation and application emulation.
+The TeraVM is an ideal software-based tool for 5G security validation and application emulation.
 The TeraVM is 100% virtual and can emulate a city’s worth of 5G network subscriber activity and easily pinpoint flow problems and bottlenecks.

-The TM500 test system is another potent solution for test challenges that can validate the network performance experienced by end users.
-The TM500 can support millimeter wave frequencies and large numbers of 5G UEs in either standalone or non-standalone modes.
+The TM500 test system is another powerful solution for validating network performance as experienced by end users.
+The TM500 can support millimeter wave frequencies and emulate hundreds of thousands of UEs in either standalone or non-standalone modes.

-For each use case, network slicing can enable the ideal conditions as part of the network big picture.
-The new 5G highway will soon be overloaded with traffic in all shapes and sizes, so utilizing test tools to proactively verify network slicing functionality is a prudent course of action.
+Along with the revolutionary speed and bandwidth improvement of 5G, the services enabled by network slicing create wholesale changes in medicine, transportation, manufacturing, and many other industries.
+The 5G highway will soon be overloaded with traffic in all shapes and sizes, so utilizing test tools to proactively to verify functionality is a prudent course of action.